Close

 Contrary to popular belief, a police report is typically not evidence in a pedestrian accident lawsuit.
 The report, which may have a police officer’s opinion about whether the pedestrian was at fault in the collision, is usually inadmissible in court.

 This lack of admissibility of the police report is a good thing in many pedestrian accident cases.
 Most police officers do not understand the deference Maryland law gives to pedestrians.
-Most pedestrian accident cases hinge on whether the pedestrian was lawfully where he was at the time of impact.
+Most pedestrian accident claims hinge on whether the injured pedestrian was lawfully where he was at the time of impact.

-This is particularly the case if the pedestrian is struck in Maryland while crossing the street.
-The defense will be that the pedestrian ambled across against the signal, or crossed outside of a crosswalk.
+This is particularly true if the pedestrian is struck by a motor vehicle in Maryland while crossing the street.
+The defense will be that the pedestrian ambled across against the signal or crossed outside of a crosswalk.

 Important evidence to prove a pedestrian’s claim includes: